-Our forecast includes the effect of our commodity price hedging program under which we have hedged a portion of the commodity price risk related to our expected natural gas, NGL and condensate sales.
+• Our minimum estimated EBITDA includes the effect of our commodity price hedging program under which we have hedged a portion of the commodity price risk related to our expected natural gas, NGL and condensate sales.
 Our hedging program for the twelve months ending December 31, 2007 covers approximately 94% of our expected natural gas, 62% of our expected NGL and 94% of our expected condensate equity volumes.
 We have the following hedging arrangements in place for 2007: